wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 At last, the requestor of the write back is re-added as a sharer, and removed as an owner.
 The state of the block also transits to `SA` to reflect the fact that the pending write back now becomes a clean write back with data (since the clean write back from the last sharer will trigger transition from `S` to `SA`).

+Blocks in state `_Inv`, `_InvX` and `_D` will cause the event to be inserted as the second front entry of the MSHR register, being logically ordered after the current front event.